 – CellGroupConfig

 The CellGroupConfig IE is used to configure a master cell group (MCG) or secondary cell group (SCG).
-A cell group comprises of one MAC entity, a set of logical channels with associated RLC entites and of a primary cell (SpCell) and one or more secondary cells (SCells).
+A cell group comprises of one MAC entity, a set of logical channels with associated RLC entities and of a primary cell (SpCell) and one or more secondary cells (SCells).

 CellGroupConfig information element